Tortique/P2_Books_to_Scrape/README.md

 ## Usage

-Be sure to have 'data' folder
-and launch the project
+launch the project with :

 ```python
 python3 main.py